Rajat-Saxena/reddit-matchday-sentiment-analysis/README.md

-# reddit-matchday-sentiment
+# Reddit Matchday Sentiment Analysis
-Python script to perform sentiment analysis on matchday comments in Reddit subs
+Python script to analyze sentiments of comments made by Redditors during a football match on a desired subreddit and submission.